andjoer/llm_poetry_generation/README.md

 As corpus we use the german rhyme corpus https://github.com/tnhaider/german-rhyme-corpus unfortunately the files that have been annotated are from the Deutsches Textarchiv in the TEI standard.
 Due to inconsistent usage of the TEI notation there might be noice introduced into the extracted dataset of rhyming and non rhyming word pairs.
 Additional to this the authors of the dataset also detected some noice due to annotation mistakes. https://www.aclweb.org/anthology/W18-4509/

+### unsupervised rhyme detection
+A method was introduced and tested in order to detect rhymes in an unsupervised way.
+Via text to speech (here amazon Polly is used) words are converted to audio files.
+From these the mfcc features are extracted with the librosa library.
+By comparing these mfcc features it is possible to detect rhymes.
+The method is validated on the noicy corpus mentioned above.
+An accuracy of 93% was detected. <br/>